tutorials | mobile, uiux, design

 Sure.
 In fact, this is encouraged.
 Keep in mind though that you will be judged on all of your theme designs.
-If you submit one strong design and one weak design, they will be judged together.
-Remember, you are being judged as a Themes designer so be sure that all of your theme portfolios are equally strong.
+If you submit a strong design and a weak design, they will be judged together.
+Remember, you are being judged as a Themes designer so be sure that all of your mockups in your theme portfolio are equally strong.

 When Can You Submit Your Themes Portfolio?

 Because this is an exclusive group of designers, your portfolio can only be submitted during certain times of the year.
 We call this the “open window”.
-For two weeks every other month, Samsung opens the window for applying to become a themes designer.
-Along with your application you will include the 6 UI screens of your themes portfolio.
+For two weeks every quarter, Samsung opens the window for applying to become a themes designer.
+Along with your application, you will include three mockup designs consisting of 6 UI screens in your themes portfolio.

 The Review Process

 After the submission window has closed, a team at Samsung will take approximately 4-5 weeks to review all applications and portfolios.

 If your application has been accepted, you will receive an email with instructions on how to access the Themes Studio software and further information about how to begin publishing your theme designs to Galaxy Store.

 If your application was rejected, you will receive an email notification informing you about the rejection.
 You can apply again during the next application cycle.
 Take some time to address the potential reasons as to why your original theme might have been rejected.
 Do not submit the same portfolio again without any changes.

 - Did not submit the required 6 screens for each mockup

 - Theme design was not well executed